chin-herng/ph-mock-website-demo/README.md

 # PHMockWebsiteDemo

 Welcome to PHMockWebsiteDemo!
-This repository contains a mock website demonstration for [provide a brief description of the project].
+This repository contains a mock website demonstration.

 ## Getting Started